 The group is a partner in several EU level projects on drug and chemical safety including EUToxRisk, OpenRiskNet, in3 and the recently finished IMI projects StemBANCC and MIP-DILI.

 Prof. Dr. Paul Jennings

-Paul Jennings is the newly appointed Professor at the Division of Molecular and Computational Toxicology, VU, Amsterdam.
+Paul Jennings is the Chair of the Division of Molecular and Computational Toxicology, VU, Amsterdam.
 His background is in epithelial and renal biology, in vitro cell culture system development and mechanistic toxicology.
 Current research interests include: